 Increased Levels of Aspartate transaminase (AST) and Alanine transaminase (ALT) are indicators of liver damage.
 They are also known as Liver function tests.

-For the advanced stages of liver diseases, screening tests are used to know the precise location and extent of the damage.
+For the advanced stages of liver disease, screening tests are used to know the precise location and extent of the damage.
 The screening imaging tests include:

 These tests give detailed information about the condition of the damaged liver.